-Spine is tiny, the core library comes in at around 600 lines of CoffeeScript.
-Being lightweight and simple is fundamental to Spine, and it's only dependency is jquery or zepto.
+Spine is also pretty small, with the core library having about 600 lines of CoffeeScript.
+Being so simple and lightweight is fundamental to Spine, and the only dependency it has is zepto or jquery.

-Simplicity – Spine is a minimum possible viable product.
-It doesn't dictate your views, your HTML or your CSS.
-It is not a huge framework consisting of twenty different kinds of widgets.
-The goal is to get out your way; letting you go ahead and do what you do best, build awesome web applications.
+- Simplicity – Spine offers maximum possible viable product.
+This means it never dictates your views, CSS, or HTM.
+It is not a massive framework that has dozens of different widgets.
+The goal is to just get out of the way to allow you to let go and do what it is that you do best, like building great web applications.

 - Asynchronous server communication

-But don't take our word for it.
-Take a look at the source of the example applications, and decide for yourself.
+But, you should never take our word for it, just look at the source of example applications and you can decide for yourself.

-Extension Modules - two way binding, routing, model relationship management etc.
+- Extension Modules – Routing, two way binding, model relationship management and more

-Spine Mobile - Spine's mobile extension, letting you easily build mobile and PhoneGap applications currently looking for a maintainer.
+- Spine Mobile – This is the mobile extension, allowing you to easily build your PhoneGap and mobile applications that are currently searching for a maintainer

-CoffeeScript won't be everyone's cup of tea, and no doubt it'll turn some people off the framework.
-However, if you've qualms about the language, at least give it a chance and check it out; you should understand what you're missing.
-CoffeeScript has a lot to offer.
+CoffeScript may not be for everyone and there is no doubt that some people will turn off the framework.
+However, if there are any issues with the language, you can give it a chance and check it out.
+It is important to know what you are missing, as CoffeeScript has a whole lot to offer.

-If you're new to Spine, you should first check out the four main guides:
+For anyone new to Spine, check out these guides:

-Then you should experiment with the getting started guide, learning about generating Spine apps, and using Hem.
+You can then experiment with getting started and learning more about generating apps and using HEM.